Bijective Cremona transformations of the plane: Birational permutations on rational surfaces

+As a corollary, given $f\in\BCr_2(k)$ of finite order, we can always conjugate it to an automorphism on a minimal surface.
+This reduces the parity problem for such elements to the problem on the parities induced by the automorphisms on a conic bundle or a del Pezzo surface.

-We can finally assemble the proof of Theorem~\ref{thm:evenPermutationsIntro}.
-The statement for elements conjugate to a birational self-map of a conic bundle over $\bP^1$ follows from Corollary~\ref{cor:conicBundle_v2} and Theorem~\ref{thm:parityBirMapIntro}.
-The statement for elements conjugate to an automorphism of a del Pezzo surface follows from Theorem~\ref{thm:delPezzo} and Theorem~\ref{thm:parityBirMapIntro}.
-Finally, for elements of finte order, Lemma~\ref{lem:finiteorder} implies such elements are of the two types above, so we are done.
+\begin{proof}[Proof of Theorem~\ref{thm:evenPermutationsIntro}] The statement for birational permutations on a conic bundle over $\bP^1$ follows from Corollary~\ref{cor:conicBundle_v2}.
+The statement for automorphisms of del Pezzo surfaces follows from Theorem~\ref{thm:delPezzo}.
+For birational permutations conjugate to maps of the previous two types, we apply Theorem~\ref{thm:parityBirMapIntro}.
+Note that this covers the elements in $\BCr_2(\bF_q)$ of finite order due to Lemma~\ref{lem:finiteorder}. \end{proof}